 Mice can often be found in sheds in winter once the temperatures start dropping.
-A tell-tale sign of mice in your shed is that you will start to notice small nibble marks in papers and cardboard.
+A tell-tale sign of mice in your shed is that you will begin to notice minor nibble marks on papers and cardboard.
 They use these materials to help build their nest.
-If there is food in the shed, you may find small tooth marks where the mice have been gnawing away.
+If food is in the shed, you may find minor tooth marks where the mice have been gnawing away.

-Although many people do not like mice, they are of no real concern.
-Care should be taken not to handle mice or their feces, but they don’t cause a lot of damage and don’t particularly smell.
+Although many people do not like mice, they are of no genuine concern.
+Care should be taken not to handle mice or their feces, but they don’t cause much damage and don’t particularly smell.

 Bats can sometimes be found in sheds as the male pipistrelle likes to live alone.
-Bats can fit through small gaps in sheds to get where they like to sleep throughout the day.
+Bats can fit through small gaps in sheds to get where they want to sleep throughout the day.

 Bats will conserve their energy and enter a state of torpor.
 Although they may appear dead and are cold, they may be in torpor.
 Bats are relatively harmless, although they should not be handled.

 One of the first things I know I will see in a shed is a collection of spiderwebs.
-Not because I don’t clean it, but lots of spiders can live in a shed.
+Not because I don’t clean it, but lots of spiders can live in a hut.

-Spiders are normally nocturnal, so you may not see them during the day unless you disturb them whilst moving boxes, tools, or containers.
-Visiting your shed at night is a completely different experience, and you may be surprised at how many spiders you can see in your shed.
+Spiders are generally nocturnal, so you may not see them during the day unless you disturb them while moving boxes, tools, or containers.
+Visiting your shed at night is an entirely different experience, and you may be surprised at how many spiders you can see in your shed.

-With over 20 species of spiders supported in most gardens, you are sure to see many spiders in your shed.
+With over 20 species of spiders supported in most gardens, you will surely see many spiders in your shed.

 You may also spot the molted skins of spiders in your shed.
 These look like spider skeletons, although you may only be able to spot the legs as the body will have dissolved.